It’s important to keep barn cats and dogs cool during the summer season. Be aware of the dangers that can come with rising temperatures.

 Heat exhaustion and heatstroke, which are life-threatening conditions caused by extreme elevations in body temperature, are perhaps the most dangerous heat-related risks for outdoor cats and dogs.
 Dr. Sally J. Foote, owner and head veterinarian of Okaw Veterinary Clinic in Tuscola, Illinois, explains heatstroke and heat exhaustion “causes changes in blood chemistry, brain damage, coma and death.”

 Unfortunately, they’re also the most subtle to catch.
-It’s crucial to learn the symptoms of heat exhaustion and heatstroke so you take action and get your pet the help he needs.
+It’s crucial to learn the symptoms of heat exhaustion and heatstroke so you take action and learn how to keep your barn cats and dogs cool.
 Better yet, you can prevent heatstroke and heat exhaustion by providing your barn cats and dogs with the proper shelter and supplies to keep them cool.

 Signs of Heat Exhaustion and Heatstroke in Cats and Dogs